Don't Let Your Permissions be Hijacked!

 The main tactic so far has been to impersonate a database user to deprive yourself of permissions that could be hijacked.
 But as the reader may have sensed, this is not always a feasible option.
 What if you actually need your own permissions in the middle of the task?
 For instance, your data manipulation task may require you to load data with BULK INSERT (which requires a server-level permission).
 I suggested earlier that you could load data into temp tables before using EXECUTE AS USER, but you may not always find this practical.
 Moreover, what if this task is to be executed repeatedly, and you don't want to babysit it yourself every time?
 You would prefer to give the users a stored procedure they can run themselves at their own liking, but they may not have all the permissions needed.
 And then there is the whole business of Agent jobs that we will look at in the next chapter.

 The outline is this: you create a certificate, and then you sign your stored procedure with that certificate.
 Next, you create a principal from that certificate and you grant that principal the permissions you want to embed in the procedure.
 If the permission is a database permission, you create a database principal, i.e. a user.
 If the permission is a server permission, you create a server principal, i.e. a login.
 These principals are not normal logins or users, but a special type that cannot actually log in.
-They exist only to connect permissions and certificate.
+They exist only to connect permissions with the certificate.

-When you want a to package a permission to be used in the same database, the certificate only needs to exist in that database.
-If you want to package a server-level permission, the certificate must exist both in master (so that we can create a login to grant permissions to) and in the user database (so that the procedure can be signed).
+When you want to package a permission to be used in the same database, the certificate only needs to exist in that database.
+If you want to package a server-level permission, the certificate must exist both in master (so that we can create a login to grant permissions to it) and in the user database (so that the procedure can be signed).
 Certificates can also be used to cater for cross-database access, and I will return to this later.

 When you execute a procedure that has been signed with a certificate, and the signature is valid, the token for the principal created from the certificate is added to the sets of security tokens for the current process.
 (You can inspect these sets in sys.login_token and sys.user_token.)
 Your set of permissions is the union of all permissions granted to these tokens, so the permissions granted to the certificate will be in effect inside the procedure.
 Once the procedure exits, the token for the certificate principal is removed.